 The Export Cargo Report also began testing samples for ochratoxin A, T-2 and zearalenone beginning with the 2021/2022 Export Cargo Report.
 The testing for these three additional mycotoxins complements the information provided by the test results from the three mycotoxins tested since the 2011/2012 Export Cargo Report (aflatoxin, DON and fumonisin).
 EnviroLogix AQ 113 BG, AQ 314 BG, and AQ 412 BG quantitative test kits were used for ochratoxin A, T-2 and zearalenone, respectively.
 The EnviroLogix AQ 113 BG quantitative test kit used for the ochratoxin A tests has a limit of detection of 1.5 parts per billion.
 The ochratoxin A was extracted with a grain buffer (five milliliters per gram).
 For the T-2 tests, the AQ 314 BG quantitative test kit has a limit of detection of 50 parts per billion.
+T-2 was extracted with water (five milliliters per gram).
+The EnviroLogix AQ 412 BG quantitative test kit used for the zearalenone tests has a limit of detection of 50 parts per billion.
 The zearalenone test uses a 25-gram test portion of corn.
 The zearalenone was extracted using a reagent of EB17 extraction powder and a water buffer of 75 milliliters per sample.

-GRADE FACTORS

-AGGREGATE HARVEST AND EXPORT CARGO COMPARISON
+GRADE FACTORS AGGREGATE HARVEST AND EXPORT CARGO COMPARISON